-What is the difference between Animal and Plant Cell?
+ALSO READ: What is the difference between Prokaryotic and Eukaryotic Cells?

 Basically, cells are the basic fundamental unit of life and are made up of organic molecules like lipids, carbohydrates, nucleotides, etc. All life processes are carried out by cells.